 Many parents want to know ‘which brand of baby bottle is best?’
-The fact is there is no research that suggests one brand of bottle or teats is better than another.
+The fact is there is no independent research showing differences in feeding ability or pattern from different brands of bottles or teats (Which, 2021; Scheel, 2005).
 It’s down to you and your baby to see what works for you.
-Here’s an overview of the main types of bottles available on the market.
+Here’s an overview of the main types of bottles available on the market:

 These are the standard bottles, often narrow and cylindrical in shape.
 They’ll usually come with their own teats and lids and are reasonably priced.
 They are widely available but it can be trickier to fill these narrow-necked bottles (Which?
 2019).

-Using these bottles isn’t a guaranteed cure but they might help ease the symptoms for some babies.
-On the other hand, they might be trickier to clean and they don’t work for all babies (Which?
+Using these bottles isn’t a guaranteed cure; some parents find them helpful but they don't work for all babies.
+On the other hand, they might be trickier to clean (Which?
 2019).

 These bottles are shorter and fatter than the basic ones but you can put the same amount of milk in them.
 They usually come with silicone rather than latex teats and have a self-sealing lid.

-Some advantages of using these bottles are that they can be easy to fill and clean, and some have anti-colic properties.
+Some advantages of using these bottles are that they can be easy to fill and clean.
 On the other hand, they can take more space in a steriliser so you probably won’t be able to clean as many bottles at once (Which?
 2019).

-If you are planning to use formula from the start, your local hospital might ask you to bring these types of bottles in, as they might not have the room or facilities to sterilise bottles.
+If you are planning to use formula from the start, your local hospital might ask you to bring these types of bottles in, as most do not have the room or facilities to sterilise bottles.
 Do check with your midwife (NHS 2018 and Unicef 2019).

 What teat should I use?

-Some parents are cautious about using latex teats because allergies to latex are increasing worldwide (Kimata, 2004).
+Some parents are cautious about using latex teats due to the risk of developing a latex allergy, particularly if there is a family history of allergy to latex (Kimata, 2004).

 When should I change bottle teat size?